 This is the HDR flatscreen we’ve all been waiting for

-OK, so you don't want Sony's new A1 OLED or the fantastic-but-pricey ZD9.
-So what should you buy?
-Check out the XE90 series.
-With superb 4K image clarity, powerful SDR-to-HDR remastering, and a smooth direct LED backlight, Sony is offering something very different with the XE90.
-We loved the consistency of its images, motion being handled superbly for football fans, the eye-popping vibrancy of its wide colour gamut panel and its easy-to-watch HDR – you get spectral highlights without accompanying eye fatigue.
+OK, so if you can't afford Sony's new A1 OLED or the fantastic-but-pricey ZD9, check out the all-new XF90 series from Sony.
+With superb 4K image clarity, powerful SDR-to-HDR remastering, and a smooth direct LED backlight, Sony is offering something very different with the XF90.
+We loved the consistency of its images, motion being handled superbly for football fans, the eye-popping vibrancy of its wide color gamut panel and its easy-to-watch HDR – you get spectral highlights without accompanying eye fatigue.

 Given this set’s high-but-fair price point, any niggles we have are negligible.
-The XE90 is highly recommended and deserved our Best in Class award.
+The XF90 is highly recommended and deserved our Recommended award.